rjairam/morser/README.md

 For example, play back your IP address of eth0 in morse: python morser.py `ifconfig eth0 2>/dev/null|awk '/inet addr:/ {print $2}'|sed 's/addr://'`

+##LICENSE
+Freeware, with attribution.
+Please do let me know when/where you use it.
+I'm good in QRZ. (n2rj@arrl.net)

 Have fun!
 73, Ria, N2RJ